LED Arena and Stadium Lights

 What are Hot Spots?

-What is the difference between lighting designs?
+What is the difference between symmetrical and asymmetrical lighting?

 Symmetrical Light